aditya-ch06/quasar-techtest-aditya/README.md

 ### 4. **Authentication & Persistence**

 User login is validated against `users.json` (mock data).
-The authenticated session is stored in **`sessionStorage`**, allowing persistence across reloads but automatically cleared when the session ends.
+The authenticated session is stored in **`localStorage`**, allowing persistence across reloads but automatically cleared when the session ends.

 ---